matrix-org/synapse/docs/development/room-dag-concepts.md

 This is an event where we haven't fetched all of the `prev_events` for.

-Once we have fetched all of its `prev_events`, it's unmarked as a backwards extremity and those `prev_events` become the new backwards extremities (unless we have already persisted them).
-Also in reality, we backfill in batches of 20 events or so, so only the `prev_events` of the last oldest-in-time event will become the backwards extremeties.
+Once we have fetched all of its `prev_events`, it's unmarked as a backwards extremity (although we may have formed new backwards extremities from the prev events during the backfilling process).

 ## Outliers